-The Board, assisted by the Audit Committee, carries out separate assessments in respect of the Annual and Half-Year reports and other published financial information.
+The Board reviews a schedule of key risks and the management accounts at each quarterly board meeting.
+Assisted by the Audit Committee, it carries out separate assessments in respect of the annual and half-year reports and other published financial information.
 As part of these reviews, the Board appraises all the relevant risks ensuing from the internal control process referred to above.
 The main aspects of the internal controls which have been in place throughout the year in relation to financial reporting are as follows: